 Chapter VI A is a comprehensive chapter covering deductions in respect of various investments or payments made or expenses incurred by the assessee.
 Some of them are noted below:

-- Section 80C: Provides for deduction in respect of any contribution made by the assessee towards various investments like life insurance policies and PPF, payment towards repayment of principal portion of a housing loan, payment of tuition fees to school etc. The maximum amount of deduction that can be claimed under section 80C is capped at Rs.
+- Section 80C: Provides for deduction in respect of any contribution made by the assessee towards various investments like life insurance policies and PPF, payment towards repayment of the principal portion of a housing loan, payment of tuition fees to school etc. The maximum amount of deduction that can be claimed under section 80C is capped at Rs.
 1, 50,000/-.

-- Section 80DD: Any expenditure incurred by an individual or HUF towards medical treatment or maintenance of a person with disability is allowed as a deduction to the extent of actual expenses but limited to Rs.
+- Section 80DD: Any expenditure incurred by an individual or HUF towards medical treatment or maintenance of a person with a disability is allowed as a deduction to the extent of actual expenses but limited to Rs.
 75,000/-

 Thus, for computing the net taxable income of any assessee, it is important to understand the application of deductions under Chapter VI A of the Income Tax Act 1961.